-- As a condition of payment, practitioners must bill for outpatient services within 90 days of the date of service.
-For MediCal and Cal MediConnect business, 180 days is allowed. - Practitioners must collect any co-payments due from MHN enrollees and must accept payment from MHN as payment-in-full for covered services. - Practitioners should submit claims with their charges however, in no event shall the rates payable under the Practitioner's Participating Provider Agreement (MHN contract) exceed the amounts billed by the practitioner. - Practitioners may not balance bill enrollees. - Practitioners may not bill enrollees for missed or cancelled appointments for EAP services.
-Practitioners may bill for missed or cancelled managed care appointments only if the enrollee has been advised of, and has agreed to in writing, the practitioner's no-show policy.

-- Practitioners must advise enrollees in writing prior to providing excluded services that services will not be covered by MHN and enrollee will be responsible for paying the practitioner directly for these services. - Please note that you may only bill 1 session using CPT code 90791 and/or 90792 (Psychiatric diagnostic interview), per patient.
+- As a condition of payment, practitioners must bill for outpatient services within 180 days of the date of service. - Practitioners must collect any co-payments due from MHN enrollees and must accept payment from MHN as payment-in-full for covered services. - Practitioners should submit claims with their charges however, in no event shall the rates payable under the Practitioner's Participating Provider Agreement (MHN contract) exceed the amounts billed by the practitioner. - Practitioners may not balance bill enrollees. - Practitioners may not bill enrollees for missed or cancelled appointments for EAP services.
+Practitioners may bill for missed or cancelled managed care appointments only if the enrollee has been advised of, and has agreed to in writing, the practitioner's no-show policy. - Practitioners must advise enrollees in writing prior to providing excluded services that services will not be covered by MHN and enrollee will be responsible for paying the practitioner directly for these services. - Please note that you may only bill 1 session using CPT code 90791 and/or 90792 (Psychiatric diagnostic interview), per patient.
 Additional sessions billed with 90791 and/or 90792 for the same treatment episode will be denied.